bdurand/lumberjack_rails/README.md

 #### `config.lumberjack.log_rake_tasks`

 Whether to redirect `$stdout` and `$stderr` to `Rails.logger` for rake tasks that depend on the `:environment` task when using a Lumberjack::Logger.
 Defaults to `false`.

+> [!TIP]
-This is useful for adding some structure around output from `db:migrate` and other rake tasks in production.
+> This is useful for getting output from `db:migrate` and other rake tasks run in production into your logs.
+It can often be difficult to track down issues in these tasks without proper logging.

 > [!NOTE]
 > This setting is ignored when running in an interactive terminal session.